 Building Location

-Three tests prescribed in ES-1 are used to determine if a roof edge will withstand the determined load.
+Three tests prescribed in ES-1 are used to determine if a roof edge will withstand the determined loads.
 RE-1: This tests the roof edge termination for mechanically attached and ballasted roofing systems.
-The RE-1 test evaluates the perimeter attachment to ensure that it meets a minimum holding power of 100 lbs./ft.
-The membrane is pulled at a 45 angle to the roof deck to simulate a billowing membrane.
+The RE-1 test evaluates the perimeter attachment to ensure that it resists the loads imparted by a billowing membrane.
+Based upon which edition of ES-1 is referenced, the membrane is either pulled at a 45-angle to the roof deck at 100 lbs/LF (ANSI/SPRI ES-1) or pulled at a 25-degree angle to the roof deck to the required design load (ANSI/SPRI/FM 4435/ES-1).
 Failure is defined as any event that allows the membrane to come free of the edge termination or the termination to come free.

 RE-2: This is a pull-off test for metal edge flashing.
-It evaluates the strength of the metal edge flashing to ensure that the fascia system meets or exceeds the building's calculated design wind pressure.
+It evaluates the strength of the metal edge flashing to ensure that the fascia system meets or exceeds the building's calculated design wind load.
 A load is applied to the fascia metal, simulating wind load on the fascia.
-The calculation used is: force at failure X face area = blow-off resistance.
-The results must meet or exceed the calculated design wind pressure of the building.
+The results must meet or exceed the calculated wind design load of the building.

 RE-3: This test is a pull-off test for metal wall coping.
 It evaluates the strength of the metal coping cap to ensure that it meets or exceeds the building's calculated design wind pressure.
 A load is applied to the coping cap, simulating wind load.
 Simultaneous up and out forces are used.
-The calculations used to determine the blow-off resistance for the top, face leg and backleg are: force at failure X surface area = blow-off resistance.
-The results must meet or exceed the calculated design wind pressure of the building.
+The results must meet or exceed the calculated wind design load of the building.